flogvit/phaser-swipe/README.md

 ## Usage

-You can use it in two ways.
-With or without a model.
-This is without model
+You can use it in two ways; with or without a model.
+This is without model.

 ```javascript
   var Swipe = require('phaser-swipe');